-During divorce, the issue of spousal support, often called alimony, frequently comes into play.
+During a divorce, the issue of spousal support, often called alimony, frequently comes into play.
 These payments—they can be one-time or recurring—are designed to create a balance, financial equality between spouses.

 The courts usually award spousal support in situations where there’s a significant discrepancy between incomes or earning potential.
 In general, the basic idea is for these payments to be temporary, or “restorative,” and give the lower-earning spouse the time and resources to become self-sufficient.